isomerpages/moe-anchorgreenpri/_holistic-education/Curriculum/Physical Education.md

 Physical Education
 ==================

-### The Anchorlite Physical Domain
+#### Focus

-Physical Education (PE) in AGPS is guided by MOE’s Revised PE and Sports Development Framework which advocates a whole-school approach towards development of pupils in Sports and Outdoor Education.
-ANCHORLITES are presented with an environment to build a strong foundation for continual growth that leads to improved physical, social and emotional health.
-Opportunities are created for ANCHORLITES to acquire fundamental motor skills, to be exposed to a variety of sporting experiences, to participate recreationally in physical activities and to pursue competitively in the areas they excel in.
+Physical Education (PE) in AGPS is guided by MOE’s Revised PE and Sports Development Framework which advocates a whole-school approach towards development of Anchorlites in Sports and Outdoor Education.
+Anchorlites are presented with an environment to build a strong foundation for continual growth that leads to improved physical, social and emotional health.
+Opportunities are created to acquire fundamental motor skills, to be exposed to a variety of sporting experiences, to participate recreationally in physical activities and to pursue competitively in the areas they excel in.

-Through PE, ANCHORLITES develop soft skills with real-life experiential learning to develop their character and values, cultivate positive attitudes, self-expression and strengthen their people skills.
-The activities in PE also help ANCHORLITES deepen their 21st&nbsp;century competencies through a combination of applied learning experiences and life-skills experiences.

-### PE Curriculum
+**PE Curriculum**

 *   Dance
 *   Gymnastics